burfel/waddington-project/README.md

 * [JuliaDiffEq](https://github.com/JuliaDiffEq) and its contributors
 * [JuliaPlots](https://github.com/JuliaPlots) and its contributors
 <!---* Hat tip to anyone whose code was used --->
-* supervisor Prof Michael PH Stumpf for advice and guidance
+* Our supervisor Prof Michael PH Stumpf for advice and guidance
-* members of the Theoretical Systems Biology Group at IC London, especially Rowan Brackston and Ivan Croydon Veleslavov, for their help and expertise in both the topic and Julia
+* The members of the Theoretical Systems Biology Group at IC London, especially Rowan Brackston and Ivan Croydon Veleslavov, for their help and expertise in both the topic and Julia
 * Suhail A Islam for fixing technical issues
 * Prof Michael Sternberg and others involved in conducting and overseeing the MSc in Bioinformatics and Theoretical Systems Biology at IC London